One-Nexus/Synergy/README.md

 #### _header.scss

-Next, inside `_header.scss` we will create the foundation for the `header` CSS - with the goal being to be able to change anything about the header without ever touching this file again (toucing only the above `header.json` file):
+Using the Synergy Sass mixins, the foundation for the module's CSS can be written, hard-coding only the core styles for the module - with a goal being to be able to change anything about the header without ever touching this file again (toucing only the above `header.json` file):

 ```scss
 @import './modules/header/header.json';